edgedb/easy-edgedb/README.md

 ```
 INSERT Crewman {
-  number := count(DETACHED Crewman)
+  number := count(DETACHED Crewman) + 1
 };
 ```

-So if there are no `Crewman` types, he will get the number 0.
-The next will get 1, and so on.
+So if there are no `Crewman` types, he will get the number 1.
+The next will get 2, and so on.
 So we do this five times and `SELECT Crewman{number};`.
 It gives us:

 ```
 {
-  Object {number: 0},
   Object {number: 1},
   Object {number: 2},
   Object {number: 3},